camunda/camunda-docs/docs/reference/feel/language-guide/feel-data-types.md

 ### Day-Time-Duration

 A duration based on seconds.
-It can contain days, hours, minutes and seconds.
+It can contain days, hours, minutes, and seconds.

 * Format: `PxDTxHxMxS`
 * Java Type: `java.time.Duration`